AndriiG13/Personality-Profiling-Kaggle/README.md

 The text was split into words and then various sentiment features were extracted, such as anger, disgust, fear etc. Then a model was made for each persnality type, resulting in 5 models in total.

-Due to the restrictions set by the course the choice of possible machined learning methods was confined to simple regression.
+Due to the restrictions set by the course the choice of possible machine learning methods was confined to simple regression.
 By making a smiple regression model for each personality, a classfication accuracy of 73% was reached when tested on the test dataset.